 This program was developed with clinical laboratory professionals in mind, particularly technologists who wish to be introduced to the principles, theory and inner workings of liquid chromatography mass spectrometry (LC-MS/MS) for laboratory analyses, as well as directors or supervisors who are considering bringing mass spectrometry technology to their laboratory and would like a primer course to the technology and its applications.
 The content of this program is at the basic level and yet covers the essential aspects of LC-MS/MS system and its applications in laboratory medicine.
 It would most benefit learners who have limited exposure to the technology through prior training or use or those who have prior training in the technology and would like to gain understanding of the clinical aspects of LC-MS/MS.

 The program is composed of ten courses, listed below.
-Each course can be completed online in approximately 1-3 hours and contains a lecture, slides and transcripts, and a quiz.
-Some include recommended readings.
-Enrollees can communicate questions or comments using the program discussion board.
+Each course can be completed online in approximately 1-3 hours and contains a lectures, readings, resources and a quiz

 Yusheng Zhu, PhD, DABCC FACB, Medical University of South Carolina, Charleston, SC

 Lists the major clinical applications of mass spectrometry in clinical practices and describes the limitations and advantages of mass spectrometry.

 Judith Stone, PhD, DABCC, MT (ASCP), University of California-San Diego, San Diego, CA

 Explains the differences between gravimetric and volumetric measurement and shows how to apply good measurement practices.

 Frederick Strathmann, PhD, DABCC (CC, TC), ARUP Laboratories, Salt Lake City, UT